Guardians place Lane Thomas on 10-day injured list with bruised right wrist

 Once the model is finished running, we put its projection next to the latest betting lines for the game to arrive at a relative confidence level for each wager.

-Here are the best bets our model is projecting for Friday's game between the Braves and the Padres:
+Here are the best bets our model is projecting for Tuesday's game between the Yankees and the Guardians:

-• Total: NBC Sports Bet is leaning towards a play on the over on the Game Total of 7.0.
+• Spread: NBC Sports Bet is leaning towards a play ATS on the New York Yankees at +1.5.

 Want even more MLB best bets and predictions from our expert staff & tools?
 Check out the Expert MLB Predictions page from NBC